dhrupmaurya/Complete-Web-Dev-Udemy-Projects/README.md

 # Complete-Web-Dev-Udemy-Projects
-This is a new journey
+This is a new journey to learn web development.
+I will be following the Complete Web Development Bootcamp course on Udemy.
+This repository will guide you through all the projects done in this complete web development course.
+I will be using HTML, CSS, JavaScript, React, Node.js, Express .....